 In 1939, with the cooperation of the Eastern Yacht Club, a nautical instruction program was set up for juniors by the Pleon.
 Eric Olsen, the first instructor, created a valuable program in seamanship, navigation, and racing instruction with achievement rating awards.
 Instructors such as Pete Putnam, Dick Kimball, Bill Owens, Roger Hearne, Dick Cook, John Van Dusen, Will Johnson, and Jim Nathenson followed.

-This reputation has been built up over the years by many members whom the program has guided along.
-Names such as Bobby Coulson, George O'Day, Ted Hood, Frank Scully, John Marvin, Jack Blodgett, Jon Wales, Dick Kimball, and Dudley Shepard come to mind.
+This reputation has been built up over the years by many Pleon members.
+Names such as Bobby Coulson, George O'Day, Ted Hood, Frank Scully, Jud Smith, John Marvin, Jack Blodgett, Dave Curtis, Robbie Doyle, Jon Wales, Dick Kimball, and Dudley Shepard come to mind.
 The Sears Cup has returned to Pleon many times since the Thayer brothers' victories.
 In 1950 it was won by Stephen Smithwick, in 1961 by Steve Wales, and in 1964 and 1965 by Robert Doyle.
 Since 1964 Pleon has been represented by a number of excellent young sailors.
 Robbie Doyle later went on to represent the United States in the 1968 Olympics as an alternate and was an intercollegiate All-American.
 Rob was the 1970 O'Day champion.
 His brother, Richie, was an All-American at Notre Dame for three years.
 Richie, in 1970, and Rob Hallawell of the U.S. Navel Academy in 1987, were named College Sailor of the Year- the highest award in intercollegiate sailing.
 Tom Bernard was an All- American at the Coast Guard Academy.
 David Curtis, a former Tufts All- American, won the 1986 J/24 and Soling World Championships.

 Peter Warren took the runner-up spot in the '67 Sears Cup, and in 1969, won the 110 District championship, the North Shore Men's title, and was the first Pleon representative ever to win the New England's Men's Championship.
 He finished second in the Mallory Cup.